Post Baccalaureate Premedical Program

 We expect that students' MCAT scores do not represent their full potential and prefer to have them take the MCAT closer to the opening of the application cycle; after they have had the benefit of further coursework and MCAT studying.

-Please use application below for all start dates and indicate your preferred start date on the application itself.
+Please use application below for both start dates and indicate your preferred start date on the application itself.

 Applications must be complete including all transcripts by the due date in order to be considered.
 If you are accepted, you will be required to hold your place in the class with a non-refundable deposit.
 Students who are accepted but who do not deposit will not be guaranteed a place in the upcoming class.